RogueTensor/bitagent_subnet/README.md

 pm2 start run.sh --name bitagent_validators_autoupdate -- --wallet.name <your-wallet-name> --wallet.hotkey <your-wallet-hot-key> --netuid 20
 ```

+#### Hardware Requirements

+Validators are responsible for generating and evaluating the miners (essentially advanced LLMs) task. \
+There are some aspects of generation and evaluation that require LLMs to accomplish. \
+The LLM our validators use is Mistral 7B, which requires about **15GB of VRAM** to run.

+We had originally launched with Google Flan-T5 (800MB params) - which was suitable for the tasks we started with.
+But it is not suitable for the tasks we generate and evaluate now.

 ### Miner
 If you just want to run the miner without the [script](./scripts/setup_and_run.sh) or are connecting to mainnet:
 ```bash